anpug/lps25_gender_stats/README.md

-# Ever wnder hw the gender distribution looks at the ESA Living Planet Symposium 2025?
+# Ever wonder hw the gender distribution looks at the ESA Living Planet Symposium 2025?
 We have built a web scraper to extract chairs, presenters, moderators, and speakers at the ESA Living Planet Symposium 2025 official programme.